reflact/auto-release/README.md

 ### `tag_name`

 (Input: String) Individual tag of a release.
-Can be a new or existend tag and is used in combination with other options.
+Can be a new or existend tag and can be used in combination with other options.

 ### `release_title`